lubosz/graphene/README.md

 ### Dependencies

-Graphene is a C library.
-For this reason alone, it depends on GLib, as GLib gives us a fairly decent, portable, and maintained layer to depend on, instead of requiring me to re-implement a ton of code.

-Graphene does not use the GObject type system, as of yet, but it may grow an optional dependency on it through a separate shared object, especially if in the future I'm going to generate introspection data for the benefit of GObject-based language bindings.
+Graphene has little to no dependencies.

+Graphene optionally uses the GObject type system to provide types that can be used by GObject-based libraries for properties and marshalling of signal arguments.
+The type symbols are compiled inside the same shared library as all the other symbols.
+This dependency can be disabled by passing the `--disable-gobject-types` command line switch to the `configure` script.
+It is possible to check if Graphene has been compiled with GObject types by checking if the `graphene-gobject-1.0` pkg-config module exists and it is installed on your system.

+Graphene depends on GLib for its test suite.
+It is possible to disable building the test suite by passing the `--disable-tests` command line switch to the `configure` script.
+Similarly, the micro-benchmark suite also depends on GLib.

-Graphene contains optimizations for speeding up vector operations; those optimizations are optional, and used only if both Graphene was compiled with support for them *and* if the system you're running on has them.
+Graphene contains fast paths for speeding up vector operations; those optimizations are optional, and used only if both Graphene was compiled with support for them *and* if the system you're running on has them.
 Currently, Graphene supports the following platform-specific fast paths:

  * Streaming SIMD Extensions (SSE) 2
- * ARM NEON
+ * ARM NEON (*experimental*)
  * GCC vector extensions

 In the remote case in which none of these optimizations are available,